umbraco/UmbracoDocs/14/umbraco-cms/extending/section-trees/sections/README.md

 This page is a work in progress and may undergo further revisions, updates, or amendments.
 The information contained herein is subject to change without notice.
 {% endhint %}

-The Umbraco backoffice consists of Sections, Section are the main division shown in the top navigation.
+The Umbraco backoffice consists of Sections.
+Section is the main division shown in the top navigation.

 For example, when you load the backoffice, you'll see that the 'Content' section and a 'Settings' section.